San Diego Design Series: A Look Into Coronado Island

-The San Diego area is often thought of as one large entity which consists mainly of beaches and palm trees.
+The San Diego area is often thought of as one large entity that consists mainly of beaches and palm trees.
 While this generalization may be accurate to some degree, each community has its own unique traits and personality types that impact home styles, design preferences, and ultimately lifestyle.
 For that reason, we have decided to start a series on the five major San Diego areas.
 We’ll start with the home of J Hill Interiors, Inc., lovely Coronado Island.

 Coronado, CA is a quaint, yet elegant, island town located across the way from the hustle of downtown San Diego.
 One can access the island via the impressive Coronado Bridge or via Imperial Beach along “the strand”.
 The town itself sits only on 7.9 mi² of land, explaining the name Coronado, which translates to “the crowded one” in Spanish.
-Being surrounded by water poses a supply challenge for expansion and space, hence the real estate demand, exclusivity, and also the recent abundance of shotgun style homes.
+Being surrounded by water poses a supply challenge for expansion and space, hence the real estate demand, exclusivity, and also the recent abundance of shotgun-style homes.
 Shotgun homes, or “long and narrows,” are tall, narrow, rectangle-shaped homes that reflect the average house size of about 1,500-3,000 square feet in Coronado.
 Often times the architecture of these homes are Cape Cod Coastal, Victorian or Spanish.
-Another strategy of building that has recently become popular is the construction of “cloud condos”.
-These often appear like a single residence shotgun home, but are actually composed of 2-4 multi-residences.
+Another strategy of the building that has recently become popular is the construction of “cloud condos”.
+These often appear like a single residence shotgun home but are actually composed of 2-4 multi-residences.

 Coronado architect Dorothy Howard explained that the homes were an early version of tract housing — which were being built all over the country at the time — with a style particular to Southern California.
 In 1944 they cost $4,000 to build; in July an original Palmer on F Avenue sold for $1.28 million.
 “Palmer homes have a really efficient design and use of space,” said Howard.
 “They are structurally simple and many of them are still standing — and standing well.”